MagdalenaOlak/Java_solutions/README.md

-- [Inverted Triangle Right](https://gist.github.com/MagdalenaOlak/b082ae6565ea3e69288643330b6cca53) - Draw an inverted equilateral triangle right like below with '*' characters taking the number of stars in the base = 6.
+- <a name=""></a>[Inverted Triangle Right](https://gist.github.com/MagdalenaOlak/b082ae6565ea3e69288643330b6cca53) - Draw an inverted equilateral triangle right like below with '*' characters taking the number of stars in the base = 6.
 Each next level should have 1 star less.
 Enter the number of stars in the triangle.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/66574001/193445459-b94e56ca-f14b-4eb0-bd10-0b0317c40ffe.png" />